 - Laparoscopic (keyhole)

 - Robotic

-- Vaginal Closure Surgery (Colpocleisis).
-In a few instances your doctor may recommend this surgery, for example, if you have a severe prolapse, are not sexually active and have no intention of becoming sexually active in the future, or if you are medically unfit for reconstructive surgery.
+- es your doctor may recommend this surgery, for example, if you have a severe prolapse, are not sexually active and have no intention of becoming sexually active in the future, or if you are medically unfit for reconstructive surgery.
 During this procedure your surgeon will stitch the vaginal walls together thus preventing the prolapse from recurring.
 The main advantage of this procedure is its short surgical time and quick recovery.
-Success rates for this type of procedure are 90 - 95%.
+Success rates for this type of procedure are 90 95%.